-The manyseed goosefoot (Lipandra polysperma) can grow horizontally or erect and usually achieves heights of 10 to 50 centimetres.
-In locations with a good supply of nutrients, it can grow up to one metre high.
+The manyseed goosefoot (Lipandra polysperma) can grow horizontally or erect and usually achieves heights of 10 to 50 centimeters.
+In locations with a good supply of nutrients, it can grow up to one meter high.
 Its green-reddish flowers appear from mid to late summer.
 The square stems can be green or red.

 It is an annual plant.

 The natural range of Lipandra polysperma includes most of Europe and reaches as far as Siberia, the Caucasus and western Asia.
 As an introduced species, it is also said to populate some North American regions (source).